 Item A: Salary scheme of \$360 per month for an Islamic State member with two wives and six children in Wilayat al-Baraka (Hasakah province).
-Date on document: 3 Rabi'al-Thani 1437 AH (c.
-January 13-14, 2016 CE).
 It was part of a cache of documents left behind in al-Shaddad in Hasakah province after the Islamic State lost control of the area to the Syrian Democractic Force (SDF).
-It was provided to the author by a Syrian Kurdish journalist who visited al-Shaddadi in February-March 2016.
+It was provided to the author by a Syrian Kurdish journalist who visited al-Shaddadi in February-March 2015.